SoMuchForSubtlety/mediathek-scraper/README.md

 # mediathek-scraper

-Command line utility to search for and download VODs from the ARD mediathek.
+Command line utility to search for and download from the ARD mediathek.
 youtube-dl needs to be installed for downloading to work.

 ## Flags: